St. George Utah Temple 1877

 • The Story of Brigham demanding a taller spire and the saints refusing to change it does not appear anywhere in print until 1977, sometime after the complaint in Brigham Young Juniors private journal came to light.

-• A non-member visiting Saint George during temple construction noted that anything Brigham asked his followers to do, they did.
+• A non-member visiting St. George during temple construction noted that anything Brigham asked his followers to do, they did.
 If Brigham had asked the saints to make the tower taller, they most likely would have.

 Presidents